vinejs/vinejs.dev/content/docs/guides/field_context.md

+---
+summary: Complete reference to the Field context
+---

 # Field context

 Field context refers to the `ctx` object you may access inside the validation functions, union conditionals, the `parse` method, or the `transform` method.